-Khalil Center 2019-2020 Didactic Training Schedule
+Khalil Center 2020-2021 Didactic Training Schedule

-Date Didactic and Abstract Presenter(s) July 7, 2019 Orientation Review Handbook, Due Process Procedures, and information regarding supervision, assessment, psychotherapy, and online resources.
-Opportunity for Q&A. Fahad Khan, Psy.D Sarah Syed, Psy.D July 14, 2019 Mandated Reporting & Ethical Considerations Discussion and overview of mandated reporting and privacy policies (HIPAA, APA).
+Date Didactic and Abstract Presenter(s) 07/03/2020 Orientation Review Handbook, Due Process Procedures, and information regarding supervision, assessment, psychotherapy, and online resources.
+Opportunity for Q&A Fahad Khan, Psy.D Sarah Syed, Psy.D 07/10/2020 Mandated Reporting & Ethical Considerations Discussion and overview of mandated reporting and privacy policies (HIPAA, APA).
 Ethical dilemmas in working with American Muslims are discussed during this presentation.
-Monica Saavedra, Psy.D July 19, 2019 Consortium-Wide Intern Friday Didactic TBD TBD July 28, 2019 General Clinical Issues: Spiritually Integrated Clinical Assessment Training on the instruments used for assessment are covered and discussed.
+Sarah Syed, Psy.D 07/17/2020 Consortium-Wide Intern Friday Didactic TBD TBD 07/24/2020 General Clinical Issues: Spiritually Integrated Clinical Assessment Training on the instruments used for assessment are covered and discussed.
 These include the PMIR, Muslim Experiential Religiosity Scale (MER), RCOPE and the BSI.
 Fahad Khan, Psy.D.
-August 4, 2019 DSM V - Overview Many students have been trained according to the old DSM VI.
+07/31/2020 DSM V - Overview Many students have been trained according to the old DSM IV.
 This is a refresher didactic designed to educate interns on the notable diagnostic revisions contained in the DSM V. Monica Saavedra, Psy.D.
-August 11, 2019 General Clinical Issues and Treatment Planning Address clinical, cultural, diagnosis, and diversity factors in treatment planning according to a multitheoretical approach Sarah Syed, Psy.D.
-August 18, 2019 Working with American Muslims Exploration of special treatment considerations when working with American Muslim clients including special topics acculturation, spiritual integration, religious coping, differentiation between spiritual and clinical issues, family and couples counseling, cultural nuances of working with American Muslims.
-Fahad Khan, Psy.D August 23, 2019 Consortium-Wide Intern Friday Didactic TBD TBD September 1, 2019 Spiritually Integrated Psychotherapy This is an introduction to spiritually integrated psychotherapies.
-Interns are introduced to the work of Kenneth Pargament and Scott Richards Fahad Khan, Psy.D.
+08/07/2020 General Clinical Issues and Treatment Planning Address clinical, cultural, diagnosis, and diversity factors in treatment planning according to a multi-theoretical approach Sarah Syed, Psy.D.
+08/14/2020 Spiritually Integrated Psychotherapy This is an introduction to spiritually integrated psychotherapies.
+Interns are introduced to the work of Kenneth Pargament and Scott Richards and the movement on spiritually integrated psychotherapies Fahad Khan, PsyD 08/21/2020 Consortium-Wide Intern Friday Didactic TBD TBD 08/28/2020 Spiritually Integrated Psychotherapy continued Practical and specific spiritual strategies are discussed within this didactic in an effort to provide tangible applied intervention strategies to employ designed to increase positive mental health Fahad Khan, Psy.D.
+09/04/2020 Islamically Integrated Psychotherapy This is an introduction to spiritually integrated psychotherapy for addressing Muslim mental health.
+It is based on a publication by Keshavarzi & Haque, (2013), that offers a framework for working with American Muslims.
+Jaleel Abdul Adil, Psy.D.